myselfsatyam/React-Ecomm/README.md

-# BuyWithPulkit
+# BuyWithSatyam

-"buyWithPulkit" is an e-commerce website that aims to provide a convenient online shopping experience for customers.
+"buyWithSatyam" is an e-commerce website that aims to provide a convenient online shopping experience for customers.
 The website offers a wide range of products, including smartphones, electronics, clothing, accessories, beauty and personal care, and home and kitchen products.
 With an easy-to-use interface, customers can easily browse and purchase

 ## Available Scripts